Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: Introduction

 \end{rmk}

-In the present paper, we would like to respond the question of Franks and show that there is no \emph{a priori} semi-conjugacy, in the homotopic class of identity, between the original endomorphism and its hyperbolic linearization on the $2$-torus.
+In the present paper, we would like to respond to the question of Franks and show that there is no \emph{a priori} semi-conjugacy, in the homotopic class of identity, between the original endomorphism and its hyperbolic linearization on the $2$-torus.
 Moreover, we will explore \emph{what rigidity the semi-conjugacy on the torus would impose on the non-invertible case of derived from Anosov systems.} More precisely, we are going to focus on Ma\~{n}\'{e}-type DA endomorphisms on $\TT^2$.

-Throughout this paper, by \emph{DA} we mean partially hyperbolic and derived from Anosov; by \emph{endomorphisms} we mean non-invertible local diffeomorphisms which are not expanding (see definition in Subsection \ref{subsec ph}).
-Note that the obstacle for endomorphisms is that, as we will see in the next subsection, there may not exist an invariant ``dominating'' direction from some kind of hyperbolicity.
-Generally, we refer to Subsection \ref{subsec ph} for concepts involved partial hyperbolicity in this paper.
+Throughout this paper, by \emph{DA} we mean partially hyperbolic and derived from Anosov; by \emph{endomorphisms} we mean non-invertible local diffeomorphisms which are not expanding.
+Differing from the diffeomorphism case, a partially hyperbolic endomorphism has no a priori invariant dominated splitting in the sense of the direct sum of subbundles.
+Instead of this, we define the partial hyperbolicity by using the language of \emph{cone-fields}.
+For conciseness, we leave the precise definitions in Subsection \ref{subsec ph}.
+We also note that the absence of invariant dominated splitting is an obstacle for generalizing the results or the analysis of partially hyperbolic diffeomorphisms to the endomorphism case, as we will see in the next subsection.